-- (a) "Personal Information" means recorded information about an identifiable individual, but does not include an individual's business contact information (business address, email address, telephone number). - (b) "FIPPA" means the BC Freedom of Information and Protection of Privacy Act. - (c) "Procedures" means the administrative procedures to this Policy. - (d) "Staff" means all employees, contractors, and volunteers of the School District.
+- "FIPPA" means the BC Freedom of Information and Protection of Privacy Act. - "Procedures" means the administrative procedures to this Policy. - 4.
+"Staff" means all employees, contractors, and volunteers of the School District.

-Legal Reference: Freedom of Information and Protection of Privacy Act, R.S.B.C.
+Freedom of Information and Protection of Privacy Act, R.S.B.C.
 1996, c.
-Part 3;
+Part 3; Legal Reference: